Today’s Reading: Romans 12:9-21

 Give us a humble spirit so that we do not think too highly of ourselves but instead honestly evaluate and measure ourselves by the faith you have given us.
 Help us to see ourselves as part of the body of Christ with a unique gift to share.
 Use us and our gifts for your purposes this week.

 Lord, show us when we are simply pretending to be something we are not.
 Help us to go beyond our human efforts to be a loving person and, instead, truly love with YOUR love.
 Break our hearts at what breaks your heart and give us a hate for the things you hate, holding tightly to what is good.
 May we love each other this week with genuine affection and take delight in honoring each other, rather than judging or speaking poorly of each other.
-Help us not be lazy, that is a focus on ourselves instead of on you.
+Help us not be lazy or focus on ourselves instead of on you.
 Help us to work hard and serve you enthusiastically.
 When things get rough, may we rejoice in our confident hope, be patient in trouble and keep on praying.
 When we see God’s people are in need, may we be ready to help them and eager to practice hospitality.

 Lord, you call us to live in harmony with one another and we know that this requires a transformation by you into a new person.
 Do a work in us that causes us to pray blessings on those who persecute us instead of curses.
 May we be happy with those who are happy and sincerely weep with those who weep.
 Take away any pride or thoughts that cause us to think more highly of ourselves than others or to think that we know it all.